Distributed-Fruit-Tree/project/README.md

 **Possible Names:**
-Fruitshare
+-Fruitshare
-Harvest
+-Harvest
-FruitNearMe
+-FruitNearMe

 **Brainstorming**
 User Stories:

-Basic Basic:
+Basic:
-Want to allow owners of fruit trees to market/sell fruit trees/garden produce Want to allow people who want fruit to find the fruit being sold Map View
+-Want to allow owners of fruit trees/garden to sell produce -Want to allow people who want fruit to find the fruit being sold -Map View
-List View
+-List View

-Question/thought: Should all users have ability to sell, or should users be separated and have different interfaces depending on whether they are a buyer or a seller
+Question/thought: Should all users have ability to sell, or should users be separated and have different interfaces depending on whether they are a buyer or a seller?

 Idea: Shoppers and Producers have:
     Profile: Picture, description/intro, instructions, Reviews/ratings (stars), location,